ramosval/SAC/intro/README.md

 - Laying out the screen
 - Configuring widgets
-- Wiring it all up with the help of custom scripts Therefore, analytics designer is another way to create analytical content in SAP Analytics Cloud
+- Wiring it all up with the help of custom scripts

+Therefore, analytics designer is another way to create analytical content in SAP Analytics Cloud

+# What Can You Do with Analytic Applications That You Can’t Do with Stories?

+A **story** is created in a self-service workflow and can be made up of various widgets and a lot of configured functionality.
+However, the amount of customization is limited to the foreseen possibilities offered in the story design time environment.

+An **analytic application** typically contains some custom logic, expressed with the help of scripts.
+With analytic applications there is much more flexibility to implement custom behavior.
+It requires a higher skill level to create those.

+#  What’s the Scripting Language for Analytic Applications?
+The scripting language is JavaScript.
+Scripts are executed by the web browser JavaScript engine, which is available out of the box.
+To offer good tool support for analytic application developers, we add a type system on top.
+This is used for the tooling and for validating scripts.